Meeting Time: November 07, 2023 at 9:00am PST

 • Default_avatar

-Heather Seggel almost 1 year ago
+Heather Seggel about 1 year ago

 Hello!
 I oppose any move to reallocate PG&E settlement funds to the general fund.
 We need to improve energy efficiency and conserve more, and these funds, if used as intended, will save money by enabling both.
 Abandoning that project, or trying to kick it down the road, is a recipe for higher expenses and longer term problems.
 Thanks for your consideration.